-- 1. For refugees, entrants, certain Amerasians, and Iraqi or Afghan special immigrant visa holders, RCA and RMA benefits are currently limited to the first eight months from the date of arrival into the U.S. - 2.
-For asylees, RCA and RMA benefits are currently limited to the first eight months from the date asylum status is granted. - 3.
-For Afghan Special Immigrant Parolees and Afghan Humanitarian Parolees RCA and RMA benefits are currently limited to the first eight months from the date of arrival into the U.S. - 4.
-For Afghan Special Immigrant Conditional Permanent Residents RCA and RMA benefits are currently limited to the first eight months from the date of arrival into the U.S. - 5.
-For trafficking victims RCA and RMA benefits are currently limited to the first eight months from the date stipulated on the ORR certification letter (adults) or eligibility letter (children under the age of 18). - J. Transition to Other Programs
+- For refugees, entrants, certain Amerasians, and Iraqi or Afghan special immigrant visa holders, RCA and RMA benefits are currently limited to the first twelve months from the date of arrival into the U.S. - 2.
+For asylees, RCA and RMA benefits are currently limited to the first twelve months from the date asylum status is granted. - 3.
+For Afghan Special Immigrant Parolees and Afghan Humanitarian Parolees RCA and RMA benefits are currently limited to the first twelve months from the date of arrival into the U.S. - 4.
+For Afghan Special Immigrant Conditional Permanent Residents RCA and RMA benefits are currently limited to the first twelve months from the date of arrival into the U.S. - 5.
+For trafficking victims RCA and RMA benefits are currently limited to the first twelve months from the date stipulated on the ORR certification letter (adults) or eligibility letter (children under the age of 18). - 6.
+For Ukrainian Humanitarian Parolees and Other Non-Ukrainian Individuals displaced from Ukraine, RCA and RMA benefits are currently limited to the first twelve months from May 21, 2022, or date of humanitarian parole, whichever is later.

+J. Transition to Other Programs

-At least 30 days before the end of the RCA/RMA eligibility period, the district must determine a refugee's eligibility for benefits beyond the eight-month RCA/RMA period.
+At least 30 days before the end of the RCA/RMA eligibility period, the district must determine a refugee's eligibility for benefits beyond the twelve-month RCA/RMA period.
 There should not be a break in benefits.
 If the client is no longer eligible for cash assistance, the case must be closed, and a separate determination must be made for Medicaid.
 The client and/or authorized representative must be notified of discontinuance of the cash assistance and the right to a fair hearing, as provided in 18 NYCRR, Part 358.
 If the client is still eligible for cash assistance, the case must be reclassified, and benefits continued under the correct category of assistance, SNA or FA.